open-dxp/newsletter-bundle/docs/19_Newsletter_Config.md

 The content of the e-mail is rendered individually for every recipient (the user object is available in the action and view), this gives you the absolute freedom for your content.

-The newsletter framework is just a wrapper for existing functionality in Pimcore.
+The newsletter framework is just a wrapper for existing functionality in OpenDxp.
-This makes it easy to use and gives you all the advantages Pimcore offers you.
+This makes it easy to use and gives you all the advantages OpenDxp offers you.

 The newsletter content is assembled in an *Newsletter* document.
 Therefore, your newsletter template is just a simple action and view.
 In the view you can use all features known